jimsparkman/RiotControl/README.md

 4. TodoStore triggers 'todos_changed' event, with new data.
 5. TodoList view implements a 'todos_changed' handler, receiving new data.

+This encourages loosely coupled components.
+Stores house application logic and domain-specific data.
+Views comprise the user interface.
+Either side can be swapped out without interfering with the other.
+For example, a store that saves to local storage can be easily swapped for one that saves to a back-end service instead.

 Demo
 ============